uchiha5555/ton/README.md

-# ton
+# nft-marketplace
-This is frontend fork project for ton.org.
+This is nft marketplace made by MERN stack.
+Let's create a new world with shinobi.